 When we get inside the store I immediately become distracted because my eldest child has already wandered off.
 I can feel my stress level rising.
 The youngest one is trapped inside the dirty trolley.
 I begin to feel frustrated because it’s not as simple as taking 10 steps away to retrieve the eldest child.
 Why?
-Well because then the youngest one might get stolen from your trolley, or empty the shelf of glass jars!
+Well because then the youngest one might get stolen from your trolley (a reality of life in South Africa where we were living at the time I wrote this post), or empty the shelf of glass jars!

-My voice starts to go up in pitch as I call for the eldest child.
+My voice starts to go up in pitch as I call for the eldest child, who is six years old.
 I can feel the rage building inside me.
-She eventually strolls slowly back towards me.
+She eventually strolls back towards me.
 I angrily explain that she must not wander off, she needs to stay with me, with the trolley!
 People are starting to look.

 The youngest child then randomly puts her mouth on the handle of the trolley and potentially contracts some gross deadly disease (even though I know I wiped it clean before putting her in there).

-Eventually I get to the queue to pay and it is literally wall-to-wall sweets and junk food on both sides for the entire length of the queue.
-By this point I am almost in tears because as fast as I am taking contraband sweets out of the trolley, the girls are putting others in.
+Eventually, I get to the queue to pay, and it is wall-to-wall sweets and junk food on both sides for the entire length of the line.
+By this point, I am almost in tears because as fast as I am taking contraband sweets out of the trolley, the girls are putting others in.
 They don’t even care that I am snapping at them, “No, put that back.
-No more sweets!”.
+No more sweets!”

-It’s usually at this point that you hear it – a ‘tut’.
-I look back and there’s an older lady in her 60s or who won’t make eye contact with me but is clearly rolling her eyes and whispering about me to her brow beaten husband.
-Her entire demeanor conveys the message of how she is exasperated by my undisciplined children and my inability to ‘control’ my children.
+It is usually at this point that you hear it – a ‘tut’.
+I look back, and there’s an older lady in her 60s or who won’t make eye contact with me but is rolling her eyes and whispering about me to her browbeaten husband.
+Her entire demeanour conveys the message of how exasperated she is by my undisciplined children and my inability to ‘control’ my children.

 Clearly, I am not doing a good enough job in her eyes!
 Maybe she’d be happy if I smacked them?
 That’s how you did it in the old days, isn’t it?